Rob Gordon

 Projects

-Tools I actively maintain — spanning diagramming, visualization, and group coordination.
+Some tools I actively maintain — spanning diagramming, visualization, and group coordination.

 TeamSort — Instant polls for prioritizing tasks and making group decisions.
 No login required.